 Maintenance Schedule

-The Sapphire has components that require regular inspection intervals and ultimately have a service lifespan.
+The aircraft has components that require regular inspection intervals and ultimately have a service lifespan.
 There are two ways components are categorized: hours and cycles.
 Hours are defined as time that the aircraft is in flight.
 Cycles are defined as the number of flights completed (one takeoff and landing).
 It is critical to log flight hours and cycles to ensure that preventive maintenance occurs when needed.

-Component Maintenance Interval Service Lifespan
+Component Preflight Maintenance Interval Service Lifespan

-Airframe 100 hours 2,000 hours
+Airframe Inspect 100 hours 2,000 hours

-Propeller Torque before each flight 300 hours
+Propeller Inspect & Torque 300 hours

-Servos Replace if damaged 300 hours
+Servos Inspect 300 hours

 The maintenance schedule may change due to ongoing flight testing, evaluation, and customer feedback.